Entry Rules

 There is no entry fee.

-NOTE: Entering organizations are responsible for any fees that may arise in connection with entries, such as a communication fee.
+However, representing organizations are responsible for any fees that may arise in connection with entries, such as communication fees.

 Prizes